esl/mongooseim-docker/README.md

 to the `docker run` command.

+2. Allow request from non-localhost

+Since you will be using published ports, the host you are connecting from is not localhost anymore.
+Default ejabberd.cfg in many places accepts requests only from 127.0.0.1 (e.g. registering users or admin REST commands).
+You have to change it to 0.0.0.0 everywhere.

-2. Install MongooseIM on host
+3. Install MongooseIM on host

 * install required packages (find a list of them on readthedocs)
 * install and activate Erlang (hint: kerl is a very good tool for that)
 * clone MongooseIM, run `make` (this is enough, you don't need releases)

-3. Enable erlang distribution
+4. Enable erlang distribution

 Tests use distribution to set up nodes they are testing.
 Here we have to tell tests how to reach the node: